sumitkmsft/machine-learning-server-docs/microsoft-r/python/samples-microsoftml-python.md

 MicrosoftML samples that use the Python language are described and linked here to help you get started quickly with Microsoft Machine Learning Server.
 The sentiment analysis and image featurization quickstarts both use pre-trained models.

 Pre-trained models are installed through setup as an optional component of the **Machine Learning Server** or **SQL Server Machine Learning**.
 To install them, you must check the **ML Models** checkbox on the **Configure the installation** page.
-For details, see [How to install and deploy pre-trained machine learning models with MicrosoftML](../install/microsoftml-install-pre-trained-models.md).
+For more information on pre-trained models, see [Pre-trained machine learning models for sentiment analysis and image detection](../install/microsoftml-install-pre-trained-models.md).

 ## Sentiment analysis